ManiaciaChao/lab-csapp/2e/bomb/writeup.md

 ```
 $ ./bomb ans.txt
 Welcome to my fiendish little bomb.
 You have 6 phases with
 which to blow yourself up.
-Have a nice day!
+Have a nice day!thub Action to publish an AUR package
 Phase 1 defused.
 How about the next one?
 That's number 2.
 Keep going!
 Halfway there!